rustfoundation/safety-critical-rust-coding-guidelines/src/coding-guidelines/types-and-traits.rst

       :id: non_compl_ex_UnionRef
       :status: draft

-      This noncompliant example reads a reference from a ``union`` containing a null or misaligned pointer.
+      This noncompliant example reads a reference from a ``union`` containing a null pointer.
+      A similar problem occurs when reading a misaligned pointer.

       .. code-block:: rust